lawrennd/old_talks/_supply-chain/includes/ml-and-supply-chain.md

 \caption{Wild Alaskan Cod, that is a product of China.
 It is cheaper to ship the deep frozen fish thousands of kilometers for processing than to process locally.}
 }
 }
+\notes{For example, you can buy Wild Alaskan Cod fished from Alaska, processed in China, sold in North America.
+This is driven by the low cost of transport for frozen cod vs the higher relative cost of cod processing in the US versus China.
+Similarly, \href{https://www.telegraph.co.uk/news/uknews/1534286/12000-mile-trip-to-have-seafood-shelled.html}{Scottish prawns are also processed in China for sale in the UK.} }

 \newslide{Machine Learning in Supply Chain}
 \slides{